 Bake the cobbler in the middle of the preheated oven for 20 to 25 minutes, or until the topping is golden.

 Serve warm with vanilla ice cream or whipped cream.

 The Benefits of Cast Iron

-A black cast iron pan may remind us of cooking over an open fire, but these sturdy skillets are a useful piece of equipment to have in any kitchen.
-The pan can go from stovetop to oven to grill, making it quite versatile when searing and then baking the same dish.
-The excellent heat retention is ideal for frying as it helps maintain the oil's temperature resulting in evenly cooked food.
-But the high sides and heavy design also works well when baking certain desserts, as well as many other types of dishes from breakfasts to pizzas.
+A black cast iron pan may remind you of cooking over an open fire, but these sturdy skillets are a useful piece of equipment to have in any kitchen.
+As you'll see in this recipe, the pan can go from stovetop to oven to grill, making it quite versatile when searing and then baking the same dish.
+The excellent heat retention is ideal for frying as it helps maintain the oil's temperature.
+This results in evenly cooked food.
+The high sides and heavy design also works well when baking certain desserts, as well as many other types of dishes.
+Use yours with anything from breakfasts to pizzas.

-As an added benefit, the iron in the cast iron is good for us; eating food from this type of pan will help increase our iron intake.
-And because it doesn't have a nonstick coating, you never have to worry about the finish coming off in your food.
-One of the best aspects of a cast iron skillet is its value—compared to many other types of cookware, it is very affordable and will last not only your lifetime but for generations beyond.
+As an added benefit, the iron in the cast iron is good for you; eating food from this type of pan will help increase iron intake.
+Because it doesn't have a nonstick coating, there is no worry about the nonstick finish coming off in your food.
+One of the best aspects of a cast iron skillet is its value; compared to many other types of cookware, it is very affordable and will last not only your lifetime but for generations beyond.
 A well-used cast iron skillet is a wonderful cooking tool to pass on!